attilammagyar/js80p/README.txt

 If your CPU supports AVX instructions and you use a 64 bit plugin host application (also known as "x86_64"), then you should download a JS80P package that is optimized for AVX compatible processors.
-If you have an older computer, or if you experience crashes, then you should go with one of the SSE2 compatible JS80P packages.
+If you have an older computer, or if you get error messages complaining about "illegal instructions" or experience crashes, then you should go with one of the SSE2 compatible JS80P packages.

 If you are using an older VST 3 host, or if you are running a 32 bit (also known as "i686" or "x86") VST 3 host on a 64 bit Linux system, then it might